Shishapangma

-Shishapangma, also called Gosainthān, is the 14th-highest mountain in the world, at 8027 m above sea level.
-In 1964, it became the last of the 8,000-metre peaks to be climbed.
-This was due to its location entirely within Tibet and the restrictions on visits by foreign travelers to the region imposed by Chinese authorities.
+Shishapangma, or Shishasbangma or Xixiabangma (希夏邦马 (Xī xià bāng mǎ)), is the 14th-highest mountain in the world, at 8027 m above sea level.
+The lowest 8,000 metre peak, it is located entirely within Tibet.

 Name

 Geologist Toni Hagen explained the name as meaning a "grassy plain" or "meadow" (pangma) above a "comb" or a "range" (shisha or chisa) in the local Tibetan language, thereby signifying the "crest above the grassy plains".

 On the other hand, Tibetologist Guntram Hazod records a local story that explains the mountain's name in terms of its literal meaning in the Standard Tibetan language: shisha, which means "meat of an animal that died of natural causes", and sbangma, which means "malt dregs left over from brewing beer".
 According to the story, one year a heavy snowfall killed most of the animals at pasture.
 All that the people living near the mountain had to eat was the meat of the dead animals and the malt dregs left over from brewing beer, and so the mountain was named Shisha Pangma (shisha sbangma), signifying "meat of dead animals and malty dregs".

-The Sanskrit name of the mountain, Gosainthan, means "place of the saint" or "Abode of God".
+The name of the mountain, Gosainthan, means "place of the saint" or "Abode of God".
 The name is in use in popular literature.
-For example, in the comic strip Tintin In Tibet, a fictional Air India flight had crashed at Gosainthan.
-Tintin, Captain Haddock and the Sherpa team travelged to Gosainthan in search of Chang Chong-Chen.
+For example, in the comic strip Tintin in Tibet, a fictional Air India flight had crashed at Gosainthan.
+Tintin, Captain Haddock and the Sherpa team traveled to Gosainthan in search of Chang Chong-Chen.

 Geography

 Shishapangma is located in south-central Tibet, five kilometres from the border with Nepal.
-It along with Nanga Parbat is the only eight-thousander entirely within Chinese and Pakistan territory respectively.
+It and Nanga Parbat are the only eight-thousanders entirely within Chinese and Pakistan territory respectively.
 It is also the highest peak in the Jugal Himal, which is contiguous with and often considered part of Langtang Himal.
 The Jugal/Langtang Himal straddles the Tibet/Nepal border.
 Since Shishapangma is on the dry north side of the Himalayan crest and farther from the lower terrain of Nepal, it has less dramatic vertical relief than most major Himalayan peaks.

 Shishapangma also has a subsidiary peak higher than 8,000 m, Central Peak, at 8008 m.